salesforcecli/plugin-data/messages/bulk.resume.command.md

 # flags.jobid

-ID of the job whose status you want to view.
+ID of the job you want to resume.

 # flags.useMostRecent.summary

-Use the most recent bulk job ID from cache.
+Use the ID of the most recently-run bulk job.

+# flags.targetOrg.summary

+Org alias or username to use for the target org.

 # checkStatus